worktheclock/replit.github.io/tutorials/26-pdf-report-generator-from-spreadsheet.md

 mpl.use('Agg')
 ```

-We're going to create two pie charts, for our sales data, and one bar chart, for our discount data.
+We're going to create two pie charts for our sales data, and one bar chart for our discount data.
 We'll leave our stock data as a table.

 ### Sales pie charts